mikeyPower/home-network-audit/README.md

     inet 111.111.11.56  netmask 255.255.255.0  broadcast 111.111.11.255

 Now to determine the range to scan we need to know a little about CIDIR notation, essentially since are mask is 255.255.255.0 the range we are looking inspecting is 111.111.11.0 - 111.111.11.255 in total 256 IP addresses which is dontated as 111.111.11.0/24 in CIDIR notation.
+Now that we have our range lets start scanning.

+    $ namp -sn 111.111.111.0/24

+Here we can see a list of devices on the network from nmaps output